perfanalytics/pose2sim/README.md

 *N.B.:* Set *[project]* `multi_person = true` for each trial that contains multiple persons.\
 Set *[triangulation]* `reorder_trc = true` if you need to run OpenSim and to match the generated .trc files with the static trials.\
 Make sure that the order of *[markerAugmentation]* `participant_height` and `participant_mass` matches the order of the static trials.

+*N.B.:* Note that in the case of our floating ghost participant, marker augmentation worsens the results.
+In general, marker augmentation is not recommended for unusual moves and poses.

 </br></br>